semoog/quiz/README.md

 We will change how we show the current question based on it's `qType`.

-Try and get two layouts that look like this:
+Try and get two layouts† that look like this:

 <img src="http://i.imgur.com/OcCraj4.png" width="100%" height="100%"></img>